16 - 20

 The tough, steel raced, Hybrid Ceramic Microbearing is the ultimate in friction reduction for this use.
 The STD Steel arm is 98% as good as the Hybrid (and less expensive) - and both are way slicker than the stock riveted roller.

 Installation: The detent arm and shift spring sit right under the clutch basket - so, it's just R&R the clutch basket to install.
-About an hour.
+About an hour to install.

 Marc "No missed shifts" Salvisberg